PythonDataScience24/GymGenie/ROADMAP.md

     - `Calories`: Calories burned during the workout
     - `Distance`: Distance covered during the workout (if applicable)
     - `Dataframe`: Pandas dataframe to store workout data.
                   It is written in a csv file.
-When the user close the session the data is saved and then when it re-opens, we can read and re-use it.
+When the user closes the session the data is saved and then when it re-opens, we can read and re-use it.
     - `Rating`: Rating of the workout on a scale of 1 to 10
 - **Contributors**: Laura, Kristin
 - Create `main.py` to run the main program